o-ran-sc/pti-rtp/docs/overview.rst

    Distributed Cloud configuration supports an edge computing solution by providing central management and orchestration for a geographically distributed network of StarlingX systems.

+7. **Single-node OKD**

+   A single node providing control plane, worker, and storage functions in an OKD O-Cloud cluster.

+8. **Multi-node OKD**

+   A minimum of 3 control plane nodes and optional additional worker nodes (up to a theoretical maximum of 2,000 nodes) comprising an OKD O-Cloud cluster.

 **NOTE:**
-   - For StarlingX O-Cloud, all the above deployment configuration are supported.
+   - For StarlingX O-Cloud, all the above deployment configuration are supported, with the exception of those specific to OKD.
-   - For OKD O-Cloud, only All-in-one Simplex is supported currently.
+   - For OKD O-Cloud, Single-node OKD and Multi-node OKD deployment configurations are supported.

 Upstream Opensource Projects
 ****************************